metrorailings/OwlBlog/content/posts/week-10-insights.md

 The Giants seem to now be relying on shorter passes and quicker plays.
 It's working - the Eagles defense don't have the speed to defend the short game.

-Brandon Graham may truly be the best defensive player on the Eagles.
+Brandon Graham is truly be the best defensive player on the Eagles.